Learn How to Jump Rope: The Complete Beginner’s Guide to Jump Rope Training

 Perfect.
 Because you're in the right place.
 In fact, you've just stumbled across the complete jump rope training guide for beginners.

-I'm about to show you everything you need to know to get started with your jump rope training, no matter what your past experience or fitness level.
+We're about to show you everything you need to know to get started with your jump rope training, no matter what your past experience or fitness level.

 You will learn why you should be jumping in the first place, what rope you should be using, what techniques you should learn first, what exercises to get started with, and even how to build your very first jump rope workout.